sderose/ragnarok/Dominus/DOC/pendingQuestions.md

 ==Semantic questions==

-** Should Node be constructable?
+* Should Node be constructable?
-** Should cloneNode copy userData and/or ownerDocument?
+* Should cloneNode copy userData and/or ownerDocument?
-** Should removeAttribute___ unlink from ownerDoc/ownerEl?
+* Should removeAttribute___ unlink from ownerDoc/ownerEl?
-** Effect of changing xmlns: attributes.

     # A Node is its own context manager, to ensure that an unlink() call occurs.
     # This is similar to how a file object works.